asottile/onigurumacffi/README.md

 pip install onigurumacffi
 ```

-- manylinux wheels should be available on pypi in most cases
+- wheels should be available on pypi in most cases
 - to build from source, `libonig-dev` must be installed prior to installation

 ### api